progressively-crew/progressively/packages/documentation/docs/introduction/why.md

 ## What makes Progressively different from other tools?

-### Short story
+There are plenty of great tools in the feature flagging space with their own sets of features and tradeoffs.
+Progressively has been built by developpers that have used some of these tools.

+And we wanted to focus on some aspects that have not always been covered by others: **perceived performance, accessibility and privacy**.

-- Progressively is way smaller than its competitors (1kB for the React SDK)
+- Progressively is smaller than its competitors ([1kB for the React SDK](https://bundlephobia.com/package/@progressively/react@0.0.1-alpha.10), [see comparison](https://github.com/progressively-crew/progressively/tree/master/example/bundle-diffs))
-- Progressively has an accessible dashboard (and if it does not work as expected, we commit to finding other ways to use the tool)
+- Progressively has to be accessible (if the experience does not work for you, let us know, we want to improve)
-- Progressively comes with built-in SSR support so that the page doesn't blink when using SSR tools
+- Progressively focuses on avoiding the flickering flag thanks to built-in SSR support so that the page doesn't blink when using SSR tools
 - Realtime propagation with Websockets
 - No intrusive tracking (expect Sentry or Plausible to be added at some point so that we understand more the audience)
 - You can host it and own the data